riscv-software-src/riscof/docs/source/testformat.rst

     * function_call=Rval

         The *function_call* specifies the function to be called along with the arguments to be specified to the function.
-The node from the yaml which has to be passed to the function can be specified using the *keylist*.
+The node from the YAML which has to be passed to the function can be specified using the *keylist*.
         *Rval* is the value against which the return value of the function is checked.
 The list of different functions,arguments and their return values is listed below.

         **Function Signatures**